 I didn’t target to build too many ideas at one time.
 Focus on one idea and keep pushing forward for more results again and again.
 Rinse and repeat.
-Pivot if If you in the product market fit phase, make sure you not skipping steps otherwise your startup failure rate can be high.
+Pivot if If you in the product-market fit phase, make sure you not skipping steps otherwise your startup failure rate can be high.
 Jack of all trades is master of none.

 Skills and experiences are true fortunes.

 Startup as seen as risky.
 Most people quit their jobs or studies to become startup founders are called “world changer”.
 According to Forbes, 90% of startups fail.
 But startups don’t fail because they’re startups.
 They fail because of their founders.
 There are a lot of reasons why startup fails according to CB Insights such as no market need (42%), ran out cash (29%), not the right team (23%) and etc.